argen10/EyeBlink-KeySimulation/README.txt

-USAGE: run the blink binary and the ruby server and go to http://localhost:4567/
+USAGE: run the blink binary

-The images were found on the internet.
-I wrote the ruby code and the HTML file.
+Authors:
+1. Alizishaan Khatri
+2. Keshav Sharma

+We have written the entire Java code and a portion of the C code.
+A portion of the C code has been borrowed from "github.com/maz/blinking-angel"

 The entirety of the C code is licensed under the GPL.
-The ruby and html files are licensed under the MIT license.
-A copy of the license is included with both files.
+The Java code is licensed under the GPL.

-All the difficult C code was written by another author.
+Some of the difficult C code was written by another author.
 The original contents of the file are below.

 Real Time Eye Tracking and Blink Detection
 ==========================================